jhacksman/rtf.md/README.md

    # Save your logo as rtfmd/assets/rtfmd-logo.png
    ```

-3. Configure your LM to recognize and utilize the `rtfmd` folder structure
+3. Configure your language models to recognize and interact with the `rtfmd` folder structure
-4. Begin documenting reasoning traces for your most critical or complex files
+4. Begin documenting reasoning traces for your most critical files
-5. Gradually expand coverage as you develop familiarity with the framework
+5. Gradually expand coverage across your codebase

-## Examples
+## Transformative Benefits

-See the [examples/](examples/) directory for sample reasoning traces across different scenarios:
+1. **Continuous Knowledge Transfer**: Expertise is preserved and accessible to all current and future contributors
-- Bug fixes
+2. **Enhanced Language Model Performance**: LMs generate more accurate code by understanding the deeper context
-- Feature implementations
+3. **Reduced Technical Debt**: Implicit knowledge becomes explicit and maintainable
-- Refactoring efforts
+4. **Accelerated Onboarding**: New team members can understand not just what code does, but why it exists
-- Performance optimizations
+5. **Future-Proof Development**: As LM capabilities grow, the value of the cognitive substrate increases

 ## Contributing

 Contributions to RTF.md are welcome!
 We're particularly interested in:
-- Real-world experiences implementing the framework
+- Real-world implementation experiences
 - Additional tag suggestions based on development scenarios
-- Integration tools for different LM environments
+- Tools for LM integration with the framework
-- Case studies of how RTF.md improved development processes
+- Case studies demonstrating improved code quality and understanding

 ## License